gitter-badger/konsole/backlog.md

 ## BUSY NOW 4.0.1

+- The build is ACTUALLY Failing on Github actions.
+Grrr! fail but report as success,....What a  useless and really BAD default!
+- change Konsole.Tests to new .net project format.

 - #32 speed, speed, speed! direct draw to UX via whatever means after detecting platform.
   - (POC WORKING!)  woot!
   - can I write some tests proving that it's much faster.
+  - provide means of COnsole.Input
+  - fix Cursor bug?
   - careful that it doesnt slow down for progressbar?
   - Since I can plug the platformStuff in, I can enable or disable platform specific features.
 - (done) Add Pause Rendering, for extra speed (or double buffering), then can "Flush" to flush anything buffered.